How to avoid distracted driving: Our top tips

 1. Texting in Traffic

-That “innocent” text diverts your eyes from the road for about five seconds, which at 90 km/h is like driving the length of a football field blindfolded.2 By simply turning off your mobile phone or placing it in the glove box, you’ll become a safer driver.
+That “innocent” text diverts your eyes from the road for about five seconds, which at 90 km/h is like driving the length of a football field blindfolded.2 By simply turning off your mobile phone or placing it in the glove box, you could become a safer driver.
 You could even set an automated “Sorry, I’m driving” text reply before you leave home.

 2. High-speed Snacking